srikrishnan-lab/CHANCE_C.jl/README.md

 # CHANCE-C Julia (v1.1)

 A Julia port of the python-based CHANCE-C ABM Framework.

 ## Purpose

 This repository holds the data and functions required to create and run a CHANCE-C ABM in julia using Agents.jl.
 More information about the CHANCE-C Framework can be found in [Yoon et al., 2023](https://doi.org/10.1016/j.compenvurbsys.2023.101979).
 To view the original code from which this port is based on, please refer to the original [CHANCE-C repository](https://github.com/jimyoon/icom_abm).
-For general information about Agents.jl and its capabilities, please read the package [docs](https://juliadynamics.github.io/Agents.jl/stable/).
+This version builds on the original framework by representing flood occurrence dynamically to simulate agent response to changing flood hazard.

 ## Data reference